-A good rule of thumb to follow is that you should make sure that 80 percent of your compound sets are done at 70-80+ percent of your 1 rep max.
-So if your bench press max is 300 lbs (more on increasing your bench press here), you will want to make sure you are doing sets of 210-240 lbs at minimum.
+So, if your bench press max is 300 lbs you will want to make sure you are doing sets of 210-240 lbs at minimum.

-If you’ve spent years “chasing the pump”, you will experience a serious surge in gains by switching to this training methodology.
+If you’ve spent years solely chasing the pump, you will experience a serious surge in gains by switching to this training methodology.

-If you want your chest to grow, stick with the big three: barbell & dumbbell bench press, barbell & dumbell incline press, heavy dips.
-No machines, no pec decs.
-Sorry guys, this is the key to full chest development.
-Here is why we skip out on decline bench presses.
+If you want your chest to grow, stick with the big three: barbell and dumbbell bench press, barbell and dumbbell incline press, and heavy dips.

 Not to mention, if your bench press has been plateaued for a while, hitting your upper chest hard may be exactly what you need to break through it.